airstruck/knife/readme/system.md

   If the aspect begins with `!`, all keys listed in the aspect must not be present in an entity in order to process it.
 These aspects have no effect on the arguments list.

+  An aspect may be prefixed with `=` to indicate that it demands a return value.
+  The `process` function should return one value for each aspect prefixed with `=` (even if the value has not changed).
+The returned values are used to update the corresponding components, allows systems to mutate components with primitive values.
+This sigil cannot be combined with pipe-delimited choices.

 - `process`: A function that will process components.
 It should take one parameter for each value in the `aspects` list, plus any number of additional parameters for optional arguments passed to the returned function following the entities list.

-  The `process` function may return up to two values.
-The first return value identifies entities to be removed from the list, and the second contains new entities to append to the list.

-  If the first return value is `true`, the entity being processed will be removed from the entities list.
-If it is a table of entities, all entities in the table will be removed.

-  The second return value, if present, should be a table of entities to append to the entities list.

-  Entities will be removed and appended as soon as no systems are running.

 The `System` factory function returns a function representing your system.
 Call this returned function as needed; for example, in your update or draw routine.
-It requires an entities list as the first argument, followed by any number of optional arguments to be passed along to the `process` function.
+It requires an entity as the first argument, followed by any number of optional arguments to be passed along to the `process` function.
+It returns `true` if the entity was processed, otherwise it returns `nil`.